nokorinotsubasa/jenkins-docker-agent/README.md

 >`the ip was censored`

 - Proceed with the basic jenkins installation on the `master Vm`.
-You will need to install the `Docker plugin`
+You will need to install the `Docker plugin`;

 ![](https://github.com/nokorinotsubasa/project-docker-agent/blob/1388f56c3cfcb3e2416d5c6383ab16a9b3cc3d6c/images/JenkinsInititalSetup.png)